 If 111 million Americans watch the game this year, this breaks down to 20.8 million pounds of potato chips and 20.8 million pounds of tortilla chips -and it includes fan favorites like pizza, beer, nachos, dips, sodas, pigs in a blanket and other party staples.
 That totals to a nationwide consumption of about 64 million pounds of fat, or the equivalent of 214,082 National Football League (NFL) offensive linemen at 300 pounds each.

 The CCC recommends pre-planning your game day event and menu to include lower calorie appetizers and beverages.
 When it comes to recipes, it is possible to cut the calories without cutting the flavor.
 Thanks to the internet, it is so easy to find many recipes “made over” healthy, that there’s no excuse not to.

 The Calorie Control Council recommends the following tips:

-Fans can check out The Skinny on Low Cal’s game day menu ideas to find a list of low-calorie recipes perfect for your party.
+Fans can check out the Calorie Control Council’s game day menu ideas to find a list of low-calorie recipes perfect for your party.